-Welcome to Racontesse — the nom de plume of Sarah Gray — a place she has created to share and discuss stories.
+Welcome to Racontesse — the alias of Sarah Gray — a place she has created to share and discuss stories.
 Whatever form they come in and whomever writes them.

 Her educational background is in literature and writing.
 She has an MA in 20th Century Literature and its Contexts, and diplomas in Creative Writing and Script Development.